Dr. Aisha Joyce

 American Board of Physical Medicine & Rehab

-Medical School: Univ of Virginia School of Medicine at the University of Virginia
+Medical School: School of Medicine at the University of Virginia

 Residency: Harvard Medical School